nickkostik/Luis75Hard/README.md

 # Luis75Hard

-This project is a web application for the 75 Hard challenge.
+This project is a web application for the 75 Hard challenge, originally for Luis.

 ## Setup and Installation